 I learnt how I handle stressful situations, I learnt how to manage a budget, my confidence, independence and communication skills rocketed.
 When starting university came around, it didn’t faze me.
 I had done harder.

 I’d got myself around the world by myself, I’d made friends in every country I visited, I had done about five years of growing up in one.
 So if you’re concerned that you don’t have the time to take a gap year, that you need to get on with your life.
 Think about that.
 How I learnt the most and grew the most I ever have while taking a year out.

 I’m still very passionate about traveling to gain perspective.
 I just lived abroad for a year in Toronto on an exchange program with the university of Toronto.
-And I’m now part of the team for Start Me Up in Bali.
+And I’m now part of the team for Start Me Up.

 I joined their internship program last year where I spent one month interning for an app development project working in UX.
 An area I barely knew existed, let alone even considered working in.